fbpx

 What Is Black Mold?

-Black mold, also known as Stachybotrys chartarum, is a greenish-black mold, which grows on materials like drywall, wood, under the carpet, behind shower walls, in basements, etc. More specifically, black mold grows best in places that have experienced water damage or have elevated moisture levels.
+Black mold, also known as Stachybotrys chartarum, is a greenish-black mold that grows on materials like drywall, wood, under the carpet, behind shower walls, in basements, etc. More specifically, black mold grows best in places that have experienced water damage or have elevated moisture levels.

 Black mold releases lethal mold spores into the air called mycotoxins.
-Due to the air-tight buildings that we now live, study, and work-in during this day and age, the mold spores become trapped, damaging the indoor air quality.
+Due to the air-tight buildings that we now live, study, and work in during this day and age, mold spores become trapped, damaging indoor air quality.
 Inevitably, mold spores are inhaled, causing acute to severe health issues.

-After natural disasters like hurricanes or tornadoes, excess moisture and standing water contribute to the growth of mold in a home.
+After natural disasters like hurricanes or tornadoes, excess moisture and standing water contribute to mold growth in a home.
 Think about all the uninhabited, flooded homes after Hurricane Harvey or Hurricane Irma.

-Mold can affect anyone’s health, but Dr. Sponaugle notes that about 25 percent of us are especially vulnerable to the fungi’s toxins due to genetics.
+Mold can affect anyone’s health, but Dr. Sponaugle notes that about 25 percent of us are especially vulnerable to the fungi’s toxins due to genetics susceptible to mold toxicity.

-People with respiratory conditions like asthma or allergies are especially sensitive to mold; however, those most endangered are those with already weakened immune systems.
+People with respiratory conditions like asthma or allergies are especially sensitive to mold; however, those with weakened immune systems are most endangered.

-Black mold can have a musty odor smell, and if smelled, precaution should be taken.
+Black mold can have a musty odor, and precautions should be taken if it smells.
 However, there isn’t always an odor, and many times, if it’s hidden behind a wall, it won’t be as easy to detect.
 Therefore, you must be aware of the symptoms that black mold causes.

 What Are the Symptoms?